Docs/AI/Bring Your Own AI

 Local models (Ollama, LM Studio, etc.)

-If your local model setup supports file tools, point it at your OpenTime folder and give it the README.md as a system prompt reference.
+You can also use local models directly if your setup supports tool use / function calling with file system access.
+Point the model at your OpenTime folder and give it the README.md as context.
 The format is plain YAML — most capable models understand it well.

 Example prompts